-The mission of FCI is to support conservation of forest ecosystems through the action of indigenous peoples and local communities (IPLCs) and through the development of a supporting network of actors providing a multi-disciplinary set of expertise.
+FCI's mission is to support conservation of forest ecosystems through the action of indigenous peoples and local communities (IPLCs) and through the development of a supporting network of actors providing a multidisciplinary set of expertise.

-The current geographic scope of FCI activities is: Sub-Saharan Africa, Latin America, South and South East Asia, and Pacific islands.
+The current geographic scope of FCI's activities is: Sub-Saharan Africa, Latin America, South and South East Asia, and Pacific islands.

-The following six cross-cutting principles are guiding all activities supported by FCI:
+The following six cross-disciplinary principles are guiding all activities supported by FCI:

 - Focusing on the conservation of high ecological value areas, particularly primary forests and zones with low anthropic activities, with an emphasis on IPLC-driven sanctuarization and preservation of these areas.